MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-exec-by.md

 ---

 # required metadata
-title: "rx_exec_by: Parition by key and execute functions by partition (revoscalepy)"
+title: "rx_exec_by: Partition by key and execute functions by partition (revoscalepy)"
 description: "Partition input data source by keys and apply a user-defined function on individual partitions.
 If the input data source is already partitioned, apply a user-defined function directly on the partitions.
 Currently supported in local, localpar, RxInSqlServer and RxSpark compute contexts."
 keywords: "execby, groupby"
 author: "HeidiSteen"